tmakuch/strongly-typed/README.md

 - strings used to described field can be prefixed with question mark `?` to make them optional.
 If the field exist and is not null, it will be checked against the type,
 - use `null` or empty `{}` to indicate that the field must exist, without specifying anything else about it,
 - use `[]` to enforce field being an array (as `typeof` returns `"object"` for arrays),
 - use "__dictionary__" as a property name inside an object to indicate that given object is meant to be dictionary/hashMap (keys being identifiers and their value being of a single schema).
+This must be the only property in the given object, otherwise it will be treated as another property.

 _Example_